Emydura macquarii: Etymology and taxonomy

+A species formerly thought to be a separate species, the Bellinger River Emydura is now considered synonymous with the Macquarie River turtle.

+The species Emydura macquarii is in the family Chelidae.

 Collection history and discovery

-This species has a long and complicated nomenclatural history, including even its original description.
+This species, Emydura macquarii, has a long and complicated nomenclatural history, including even its original description.
 The holotype was originally collected by René Primevère Lesson (1794–1849) and Prosper Garnot (1794–1838) in 1824.
-During an expedition on the La Coquille, captained by Louis Isidore Duperrey, which visited Sydney, Australia, from 17 January - 25 March 1824, they visited Bathurst, and collected the holotype from the Macquarie River.
+During an expedition on the La Coquille, captained by Louis Isidore Duperrey, which visited Sydney, Australia, from 17 January to 25 March 1824, they visited Bathurst, and collected the holotype from the Macquarie River.

-The first description of the species was offered by Baron Georges Cuvier in 1829, but this description is nowadays seen as a nomen nudum.
-Hence, the description by John Edward Gray in 1831 is considered the valid description.
+The first description of the species, as Emys macquaria, was offered by Baron Georges Cuvier in 1829, but this description is nowadays seen as a nomen nudum.
+Hence, the description, as Chelys (Hydraspis) macquarii, by John Edward Gray in 1830, is considered the valid description.

-Sex determination
+Geographic range

+Emydura macquarii is found across several states: